yuntal/landing-page/README.md

 Description:

-In this project, my purpose is to demonstrate a simple e-commerce website where customers can browse and interact with products.
-The website features a product list that can be added to the shopping bag.
-Customers can select multiple quantities of the same item.
-Upon checkout, a cart page displays the list of added products along with the subtotal.
-The page offers a "Keep Shopping" button to continue shopping and a "Checkout" button pre-filled with dummy data.
+In this particular project, i've designed a landing page for showcasing design skills only.
+All actions, call to buttons, navigation links, icons and so on - are pre-filled with dummy-data.

 <br> </br>

 Built With:
 <br> </br>
-- React JS
+- React
 - React Bootstrap

 <br> </br>